Multi-graph management

 No

-Additional configuration parameters for the subgraph, in JSON format.
+Additional configuration parameters for the subgraph, provided as a JSON object.

 {